-New hire, or rehire, full-time employees hired January 1st through June 30th will receive a grant of five (5) days/forty (40) hours of sick leave upon hire.
-Employees hired July 1st through December 31st will receive an annual grant of three (3) days/twenty-four (24) hours of sick leave upon hire.
+New hire, or rehire, full-time employees hired January 1st through December 31st will receive a grant of five (5) days/forty (40) hours of sick leave upon hire.

-Unused sick pay is not carried forward to the next year.
 On January 1st of each year all current full-time employees will receive an annual grant of five (5) days/forty (40) hours of sick pay per year, each year.
 Maximum use of sick time within the year is forty (40) hours/five (5) days.